NMCKyleHansen/JavaScript-Term-Project/FinalProject/readme.txt

 ## This site contains a main html page and information about 3 games that will be linked into the page in the future.

 ## Technologies Used in interface html
-HTML5,CSS3,
+HTML5,CSS3, JavaScript,jQuery

 ## Technologies Used in games
 HTML5,CSS3,JavaScript,jQuery

-## Description: The main interface html page is flex grid containing 3 sections.
+## Description: The main interface html page is a jQuery tabbed panel containing 3 tabs.
 There is one section per game.
 The games are as follows:

 1.)
-Submarine Obstacle Adventure: A game for kids to navigate the obstacles hidden in the depths of the sea.
+Submarine Obstacle Adventure(Submarine): A game for kids to navigate the obstacles hidden in the depths of the sea.
 This game uses the HTML canvas and JavaScript.

 2.)
-Cats Sandbox: A game designed for young children to drag cat images around in a cat-themed playset.
+Cats Sandbox(catbox): A game designed for young children to drag cat images around in a cat-themed playset.
 This game used jQuery and draggable images.

 3.)
-Slot Machine: A Vegas-themed slot machine game for those of all ages that feel lucky.
+Slot Machine(slots}: A Vegas-themed slot machine game for those of all ages that feel lucky.
 This program uses jQuery.

 ## License